RutledgePaulV/text-bomber/README.md

 ### Tech Stack
 - Django
 - Python
+- Bootstrap
+- Python-RQ
+- Redis-Server
 - jQuery (core and ui)
-- Bootstrap
-- Redis

 ### Tasking
 - To make this actually usable by a fair number of people, it is crucial to have a proper tasking system set up.
-For this I have opted to Redis, and django-rq.
+For this I have opted to use Redis, and python-rq.
 - Since mass amounts of emails in close proximity tend to be rate limited by the services we'll be using (google, yahoo, etc.) consideration must be taken to prevent the accounts being blocked.